Terms of Service

 All content published on Parent Hacks is subject to editing or deletion.
 Opinions expressed on Parent Hacks are not necessarily those of the editor.

 Parent Hacks reserves the right to restrict site access for any reason.
 Examples of inappropriate use include abusive behavior and comment and/or trackback spam.

-In general, when publishing reader-submitted material, Parent Hacks will identify the reader by first name only and, if the reader desires, a link to the reader's blog or website.
+In general, when publishing reader-submitted material, Parent Hacks will identify the reader by first name only and, if the reader desires, a link to the reader's social media profile or website.
 If the reader is already in the public sphere (that is, the reader is well-known or has a blog or website that reveals the reader's identity), Parent Hacks may publish the reader's full name.
 If, in the submission, the reader requests first name-only identification, anonymity, or the use of a pseudonym, Parent Hacks will respect the request.